Portishead Railway: Metrowest programme

 In April 2019, £31 million of funding was promised by Chris Grayling, Secretary of State for Transport.
 The Department for Transport's Rail Network Enhancements Pipeline, published in October 2019, listed the project among those in development, awaiting a "Decision to Deliver" and the completion of a full business case.

 In November 2019, North Somerset Council submitted a Development Consent Order (DCO) application to the Planning Inspectorate, which sought powers to build and operate the disused section of railway from Portishead to Pill, gain environmental consent to undertake works to the existing freight railway through the Avon Gorge, and obtain powers for the compulsory acquisition of land.
 The Secretary of State for Transport was expected to make a decision within 18 months, but the decision deadline was extended to April 2022.
 Subject to final business case approval, construction work had been expected to start in April/May 2022 and take around two years to complete.

 In November 2022, the Department for Transport gave planning permission for the line to be reopened.
 In February 2023, VolkerFitzpatrick was appointed as primary contractor for the rebuilding of stations at Portishead and Pill.

 It was reported in November 2022 that construction work to reopen the line to Portishead for passengers would not start until 2024, and the earliest opening date would not be before 2026.
 In December 2023, it was announced that a business case would be submitted the following year and construction could start before the end of 2024 with an anticipated opening date of 2028.

 Dan Norris, mayor of the West of England Combined Authority, said in February 2025 that funding for the project had been agreed.
-The combined authority had already invested £25 million, and a further £30m – including a contribution from North Somerset – was expected to be ratified at a March meeting of the combined authority.
-In July 2025, the government pledged an additional £27.6 million towards the scheme.
+In July 2025, the government pledged an additional £27.6 million towards the £182M scheme.
 Construction was expected to begin in the summer of 2025, leading to the first services running in 2027.